CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

 In this exercise, you'll use Azure AI Foundry to integrate custom data into a generative AI solution.

 > **Note:** The code in this exercise is based on pre-release SDK software, which may be subject to change.
-Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.
+Where necessary, we've used specific versions of packages, which may not reflect the latest available versions.
 You may experience some unexpected behavior, warnings, or errors.

 ## Lab Objectives